Late Night (film): Plot

 Acclaimed British comedienne and long-time US late-night talk show host Katherine Newbury show's ratings have been steadily declining.
 She must revamp the show or be replaced.

-Short female staff, Katherine insists producer Brad remedy this.
+Short of female staff, Katherine insists producer Brad remedy this.
 Molly Patel, a huge fan and chemical plant worker, is hired for being an Indian-American woman on a 13-week trial basis.
 She is quickly briefed before meeting the other writers.
 They treat Molly like a gopher, until Brad corrects them.
 She officially starts the next day.

 Katherine surprises everyone at the writers' meeting the next morning, not knowing most of them.
 They try to introduce themselves.
 Overwhelmed, Katherine assigns them numbers.
 Molly unknowingly enters late, as the meeting started early, so is uncomfortable.
 Another late writer gets fired immediately.
 Katherine explains the urgency for improving their ratings and then asks for Molly's view, who agrees they have become stale.
 The others later confirm she is a diversity hire.

 Molly shares an office with their most seasoned writer, Burditt.
 As she has zero professional comedy experience, she initially struggles.
 However, Molly proves her worth through helpful feedback, albeit initially not embraced until she offers concrete solutions.
 Eventually, she gives Katherine good material and ideas to expand their demographics.
 Specifically a menopause joke for the monologue is cut at the last minute, when Brad reminds her that once the topic is brought up, no one will forget.

 Interviewing a YouTube influencer backfires on Katherine.
 Feeling mocked, the young woman calls her a bitter, out-of-touch old lady and insists Katherine needs her and not visa-versa to increase followers.

 The writer Charlie invites Molly to watch his standup.
 When she complains about her joke being cut, he gives her don'ts for the job.
 Molly mentions her upcoming emceeing for a lung cancer comedy benefit, in tribute to her father, and Charlie volunteers his act.
 She rejects his advances, but he assumes it is inevitable.

 After the YouTube star blowup is leaked, a publicist steps in to improve Katherine's image.
 She has Katherine throw a party in her apartment, inviting the staff, press, and many others.
 Charlie tries to speak with Katherine privately, which she rebuffs, saying to the oversexed writer that “it” had been a mistake.